Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a

 Hence, we perform a phenomenological study on final states involving a lepton-jet in association with the top quark, investigating both the scenarios where the top quark decays hadronically or leptonically.

-No evidence in favor of VLTs has been found at the Large Hadron Collider (LHC) when probing via its traditional decays into SM particles.
-Hence, nontraditional decays are searched for, including decay into the dark photon which becomes dominant provided that its mass is very less compared to the SM electroweak sector $(m_{\gamma_d} << m_Z)$.
+No evidence in favour of VLTs has been found at the Large Hadron Collider (LHC) when probing via its traditional decays into SM particles.
+Currently, the most stringent limits on VLT masses are set by the ATLAS and CMS experiments ~\cite{ATLAS:2018dyh,ATLAS:2018tnt,CMS:2017voh,CMS:2018dcw}.
+The excluded masses for VLT depend on the branching ratios (BR) assumed; and for extreme values of 100\% BR, a singlet VLT is excluded for masses below 2 TeV.
+Hence, nontraditional decays are searched for, including decay into the dark photon which becomes dominant provided that its mass is very less compared to the SM electroweak sector $(m_{\gamma_d} \ll m_Z)$ \footnote {More accurately, the enhancement of the VLT decay into dark photons is due to the vev ratio $(v_\text{EW}/v_d)^2$ where $v_{EW}$ is the Higgs boson vacuum expectation value (vev) and $v_d$ is the vev of the dark sector Higgs boson.
+Since there is a quadratic dependence on the vevs, the mass gap between $m_{\gamma_d}$ and $m_Z$ does not have to be very large for the decays to be dominant, though the case where $m_{\gamma_d} \ll m_Z$ only serves to enhance this predominant decay.} \cite{Kim:2019oyh}.
 This appealing scenario provides a probe for light dark sector by searching for heavy particles at the LHC, thus bridging the two heavy and light mass regimes of BSM particles, VLTs and dark photons respectively.